fullcalendar/fullcalendar/packages/daygrid/README.md

 ## Usage

-Instantiate a Calendar with the correct plugins and options:
+Instantiate a Calendar with the necessary plugin:

 ```js
 import { Calendar } from '@fullcalendar/core'